fogus/spiel/pyramidenspiel/unnamed/README.markdown

 Goal
 ====

-There are two ways to win:
+There are three ways to win:

- 1. You get a symmetric arrangement of pyramids in your home row, where each cell has at least one pyramid occupying it
+ 1. You get a symmetrically sized arrangement of pyramids in your home row, where each cell has at least one pyramid occupying it
+ 2. You get a symmetrically colored arrangement of pyramids in your home row, where each cell has at least one pyramid occupying it
- 2. Your opponent's row contains all of the pyramids, in any legal arrangement and in any or all cells
+ 2. Your opponent's home row contains at least one pyramid of each color or size, in any legal arrangement and in any or all cells

-In either case, the arrangement of pieces must arise as the result of using all of your allocated movement points, described next.
+TODO

 Turns
 =====

-On each turn the player to move is allocated a certain number of movement points as currently shown on the top of the die.
-The first player of the game will always get 1-point of movement.
+TODO

 ## Movement costs